-Here’s a visual analogy to explain "enriching harmonics."
+Here’s a visual analogy to explain the enrichment of harmonics.
 In the video below, an engineer shoots sound waves at sand to see which patterns emerge at various frequencies:

 Each frequency creates its own geometric fingerprint.
-When using amplifiers to enrich harmonics, it's sort of like thickening the lines around the smaller, secondary shapes in the sand.
+When using amplifiers to enrich harmonics, I think of it as thickening the lines around the smaller, secondary shapes in the sand.
 This makes them stand out more when they hit your ears.
 (This is just an analogy.)
 As amplifier engineer Jeff Nelson noted, "Tube amplifiers sing along."
 Meaning, they harmonize with the music.

-The fact that this sounds better to the human brain reveals a fascinating facet of psychoacoustics: humans prefer sound that’s been enriched beyond what music actually sounds like (discussion).
+The fact that harmonic manipulation sounds better to the ear reveals a fascinating facet of psychoacoustics: humans prefer sound that’s been enriched beyond what music actually sounds like (discussion).
 Hifi reviewers consistently comment on this—that non-enriching amplifiers are too “transparent to the sound” and are often less preferable: video, video, video.
-At least, as I've learned, when it comes to what reviewers buy for themselves at home.

 Think of it like this: What makes a Twix candy bar yummy in yer tummy?
 It's the salt, sugar, and fat that's been added.
 Is this natural?
 No. No food in nature is both high in sugar and fat.
 Experiencing hifi is the same—for many listeners, you get the most satisfying outcome from being a chef who adds spice, not from being a purist.

-The takeaway is that amplifiers are a critically component in hifi setups.
+The takeaway is that amplifiers can be critical components in hifi setups.
 I'll touch more on amps on the next page.

 Now for the last sonic quality I'll highlight here: smoothness.